sipraspolaki/AutomationPractice/Readme.md

 ```

 > **Important:**
 >In the below command passing docker bind mount `-v $PWD/docker-results:/app/target` flag is optional and should be used for local docker run, not for CI/CD.

 >The Docker bind mount volume approach is used for debugging.
 Passing the bind mount path with the `-v` flag copies the test results from the Docker container to your local machine.

+> Set the `testExecutionStrategy=ce` for containerized execution in properties file under profile.

 ```bash